microsoft/Zen/README.md

 s2: [0]
 ```

 Zen supports the `string` type for reasoning about unbounded strings.
-As mentioned above, these are implemented as `Seq<char>`.
+As mentioned above, these are implemented as `Seq<Char>`.
 Strings also support matching regular expressions.
-The regular expression parsing supports a limited subset of constructs currently - it does not support anchors like `$` and `^` or any metacharacters like `\w,\s,\d,\D` or backreferences `\1`.
+The regular expression parsing supports a limited subset of constructs currently - it does support anchors like `$` and `^` but not any other metacharacters like `\w,\s,\d,\D,\b` or backreferences `\1`.

 ##### Example